LMD-datasets/Expert-NoviceSoccerDataset/README.md

 ## Players

 The total number of samples is 288 (= eight players * nine actions * four times).
+- Player1-4 : Novice players
+- Player5-8 : Expert players (more than 10 years of soccer experience)

 |       | # Expert level samples | # Novice level samples | # All samples  |
 | :----: |:------:| :------:| :-----: |